Start today for FREE.

 Types of Alabama Eviction Notices

-In Alabama, there are several types of eviction notices, each corresponding to different grounds for eviction:
+Alabama law provides several types of eviction notices.
+Each corresponds to different grounds for eviction:

 Alabama Eviction Laws

-Alabama law requires that eviction notices adhere to specific legal standards.
+Alabama law requires eviction notices to adhere to specific legal standards.
 Key requirements include:

 Alabama Eviction Process

-The process for evicting a tenant in Alabama involves several steps:
+The process for evicting tenants in Alabama involves several steps:

-1. Serve the Eviction Notice: The landlord must serve the appropriate eviction notice to the tenant, specifying the grounds for eviction and the required notice period.
+Landlords must serve the appropriate eviction notice to tenants.
+Therefore, they must specify the grounds for eviction and the required notice period.

-2. Wait for Tenant Response: The tenant has a specified number of days to respond to the eviction notice, depending on the type of notice served.
+Tenants have a specified number of days to respond to eviction notices.
+This timeframe depends on the type of notice landlords serve.

-3. File Court Documents: If the tenant does not comply with the eviction notice, the landlord may file an Unlawful Detainer complaint with the local court.
+If tenants do not comply with eviction notices, landlords may file an Unlawful Detainer complaint with the local court.
 This requires submitting a Complaint / Statement of Claim (Form C-59) along with the eviction notice and the original lease.

-5. Await Tenant’s Response: The tenant has seven days to file an Answer (Form PS-01) in response to the court documents.
+Tenants have seven days to file an Answer (Form PS-01) in response to court documents.

-6. Attend Court Hearing: Both parties will attend a court hearing where the judge will decide whether the eviction can proceed.
-If the landlord wins, the tenant has seven days to appeal the decision.
+Both parties attend a court hearing where judges decide whether evictions can proceed.
+Additionally, if landlords win, tenants have seven days to appeal the decision.

 Important Considerations

-• Handling Personal Property: If the tenant leaves personal property after eviction, the landlord must store it for up to 14 days.
-If unclaimed, the landlord may dispose of it (Alabama Code § 35-9A-423(d)).
+If tenants leave personal property after eviction, landlords must store it for up to 14 days.
+Furthermore, if tenants do not claim the property, landlords may dispose of it according to Alabama Code § 35-9A-423(d).

 Statutes